luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 Ladder & Barn: perspective from two observers.
 ```

 We have applied the Lorentz transformation or length contraction (time dilation) and the concept of relativity correctly, but something seems wrong!
-The physical outcome must be the same for both observers, but one observer claims the ladder perfectly fits into the barn, the other say it does not!
+The physical outcome must be the same for both observers, but one observer claims the ladder perfectly fits into the barn, the other says it does not!
 That is: the observer in the barn can close the left and right door when the ladder is just inside the barn.
 Of course, the doors need to be open again very quickly as the ladder is moving with high velocity to the right.
 But that doesn't take away the fact that doors were closed and the ladder was inside the barn.
 How does the other observer cope with this?

 You can have the same paradox not with length contraction, but time dilation, then it is called the *twin paradox*.
 We discuss the twin paradox later in the framework of Minkowski-diagrams.